 IE practitioners are also increasingly involved in field monitoring.
 They help with coordination in the field, and often help with monitoring of other project indicators.

-Thus there is a potential link between IE and implementation assurance that the World Bank's could exploit to greater effect.
+Thus there is a potential link between IE and implementation assurance that the Bank could exploit to greater effect.